spawnmason/randar-explanation/README.md

         random.seed = seed;

-        // second pass - this is slow and should only happen if the first pass didn't work for (int i = 0; i < maxSteps; i++)
+        // second pass - this is slow and should only happen if the first pass fails for (int i = 0; i < maxSteps; i++)
         {
             // undo worldSeed and salt